kolkhis/prolug-coursework/security-engineering/unit8/u8lab.md

         user    3m30.362s
         sys     0m8.712s
         ```
      - How much time was wall clock v. system/user time?
         > - User time was 44 seconds less than wall clock time.
 System time was only 8 seconds.

      - Why might you want to know this on your systems?
+        > - If we're installing AIDE on more than one system, or if we're doing it
+        >   more than once, it is definitely a good thing to know.
+How long it will
+        >   take to set up, and the amount of resources it uses.
+If we know what to
+        >   expect with that, we can plan accordingly.
+This could also be a cloud
+        >   consideration.
+How much compute time will be used if we're installing
+        >   this on an EC2 instance, for instance?

      - What do you notice about the output?
+        > - The output contains the new database written to
+        >   `/var/lib/aide/aide.db.new`, which prevents potentially overwriting a
+        >   pre-existing aide database.
+        > - The output also contains multiple hashes for the new database file.
+        >     - It contains MD5, SHA{1,256,512}, RMD160, TIGER, CRC32[B],
+        >       HAVAL, WHIRLPOON, and GOST hashes.
+        >     - We can store these hashes to store the state of the new database.
+        >       Then we can use those hashes to detect any changes made to the
+        >       database.
+Sort of like snapshots, except we can't roll back with just
+        >       hashes.

        1. What do you need to go read about?
+            > - RMD160, TIGER, CRC32, CRC32B, HAVAL, WHIRLPOOL, and GOST hashes.
+I've
+            >   never heard of these ones before.

 ![Image 2](./assets/images/u8/image2.jpeg)

 (Mine took 5 minutes 8 seconds to run on the lab system)

 7. Set the database up properly

    ```bash
    cp /var/lib/aide/aide.db.new /var/lib/aide/aide.db
    ```

 8. Test aide by making files in a tracked directory

    ```bash
    mkdir /root/prolug